 I dabbled in Celtic music for a bit, merging contemporary and folky elements.
-It was just a dabble, quite removed from my own pop-rock constituency.
+It was just a dabble, quite removed from my own rock constituency.

-Although the musicians who played on the sessions were respectful, and we even got a few decent reviews from journalists knowledgeable about such things, it was a manoeuvre any traditionalist from the school of Ewan MacColl would've likely disparaged.
+Although the musicians who played on the sessions were respectful (we even got a few decent reviews from journalists knowledgeable about these things) it was a manoeuvre any traditionalist from the school of Ewan MacColl would likely have disparaged.

 produced-composed: CS (1990s)